white as snow

 We visited here on our road trip last year.

-This is an extract from the journal I kept: ... we saw a glint of white in the distance, a flash of silver on the horizon.
+... we saw a glint of white in the distance, a flash of silver on the horizon.
 White Sands ... we drove among the dunes.
 White.
 Dazzling white.
 So bright that the photos I took were a whiteout, until I remembered the 'snow' setting on the camera ... awesome ... magnificent ...

 Grasses and other plants have adapted to life here.